 Conductor, composer, pianist and author, Frédéric Chaslin was born in Paris and educated at the Paris Conservatoire and the Salzburg Mozarteum.

-He began his conducting career in 1989 as assistant to Daniel Barenboim in Paris and Bayreuth.
+He began his conducting career in 1988 as an assistant of Daniel Barenboim in Paris and Bayreuth.
 He became Pierre Boulez’s assistant at the Ensemble Intercontemporain in Paris in 1991.